Tosineben/cs4170/MovieReviews/README.txt

 When a page number is clicked, all page numbers are disabled, to make it clear that the user should wait for the next page of information to load

+Main search:
+Shows things important for choosing results: title, image, headline, opening date, critics pick

+More info:
+Links to show times, NYT review, and in the footer, can get biography of reviewer